Prenatal yoga can be a great way to prepare for childbirth. Find out if this type of prenatal exercise is right for you.

 - Talk to your health care provider.
 Before you begin a prenatal yoga program, make sure you have your health care provider's OK.
 You might not be able to do prenatal yoga if you are at increased risk of preterm labor or have certain medical conditions, such as heart disease or back problems.

 - Set realistic goals.
-For most pregnant women, at least 30 minutes of moderate physical activity is recommended on most, if not all, days of the week.
+For most pregnant women, at least 30 minutes of moderate physical activity is recommended on at least five, if not all, days of the week.
 However, even shorter or less frequent workouts can still help you stay in shape and prepare for labor.